-All aerosol sprays are dangerous to birds, and the propellants used are toxic.
+All aerosol sprays and chemical cleaning products are dangerous to birds, and the propellants used are toxic.
 Never use Lysol wipes, window cleaner, bleach-based cleaners, detergent-based cleaners, polishes, aerosol cleaner products, hardwood floor cleaner, carpet cleaner, hairspray or spray deodorant in the same room where your bird is located.
 Spray room fresheners are especially toxic to birds because the scents used can fatally damage a parrot’s delicate respiratory system.

-Both scented and unscented candles can be dangerous for house birds.
+Both scented and unscented candles and incense burners can be dangerous for house birds.
 Candle wicks contain heavy metals that can be toxic to birds, and the perfumes in scented candles can cause respiratory inflammation.
 Cigarette, cigar and vape smoke is extremely dangerous and those products should never be smoked in the home.
 The hands of a smoker should be thoroughly washed before handling a parrot because residue can rub off on the bird’s feathers.

 Keeping pet birds healthy and free of disease